EthanCratchley/portfolio-website/writing/microblogFiles/llm-quality.md

 In taking on this question I assumed this phenomenon was just user error or a one off here and there, but that was far from the case.
 The "lost in the middle" effect is a direct result of how today's LLMs distribute attention, encode position, and learn from mostly short sequences.
 Even as context windows grow into the millions, models still tend to overweight the start and end of their inputs, and can lose focus in the middle.
 With the multitude of techniques discussed and the variety of smart people working on this issue, there is no doubt in my mind that we will continue to make consistent progress on it.

 While these improvements roll out, there are strategies you can implement to improve your experience and model quality.
-- Anchor Key Facts Early & Often: If you introduce an important detail repeat or summarize it every so many turns to keep it “fresh” in the model’s effective memory.
+- State Key Facts Early & Often: If you introduce an important detail repeat or summarize it every so many turns to keep it “fresh” in the model’s effective memory.
 - Chunk Your Requests: Break long tasks into smaller sub-prompts.
 Ask the model to handle one section at a time.
 - Use Summaries: If a conversation grows unwieldy, ask the model to summarize the key points so far, then proceed using that summary as context.